 What is Mohs surgery?

-Mohs surgery is a precise surgical technique used to treat skin cancer.
-Also known as micrographic surgery, Mohs delivers outstanding cosmetic results, the lowest recurrence rate of any skin cancer treatment method and offer the highest chance of a complete cure – up to 98-99 percent- for many skin cancers.
+Mohs surgery is a specialized, precise surgical technique used to treat different types of skin cancer.
+Also known as micrographic surgery, Mohs surgery may offer in many cases, the lowest recurrence rate of any skin cancer treatment method and the highest chance of a complete cure – up to 98-99 percent- for many skin cancers.
 Mohs surgery is an outpatient procedure, typically performed under local anesthesia.

 Mohs Surgery at The Polyclinic